 Our Commitment to Water Conservation

 Since 2008, Caesars has been dedicated to using less water across our operations.
+We have reduced our water use per square foot by 26% since 2008.
 Some highlights of our water conservation program include:

 - Installing low-flow shower heads, aerators and fixtures at many of our properties.